 He says that this frustrating scenario creates angst among therapists.
 “We approach our massage sessions from a sincere space of service and we yearn for clients who value their health to the extent that we do.”

 The ability to extend your clients’ care long after they leave your clinic is imperative if you want to grow financially.
 That care can be movement practices such as functional screening, gait analysis, corrective exercise prescription, kinesiology taping, etc.

-Furthering your education in hands on techniques is great (and necessary) but, it still keeps you locked in to hours on the table treating clients and provides only one avenue for income.
+Furthering your hands-on training is great (and necessary), but it still keeps you locked into hours on the table treating clients and provides only one avenue for income.

 Massage therapy is one of those industries, and SOAP Vault has mastered the tech.